Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/sketching.rst

 =================

-A stroke can be selected (materialized by a solid red-to-white line), or not (shown as an orange-to-white line) - see (Strokes example) above.
+A stroke can be selected (materialized by a solid red-to-white line), or not (shown as an orange-to-white line) - see :ref:`fig-stroke-example` above.
 As usual, you select a stroke by clicking :kbd:`RMB` on it, you add one to/remove one from the current selection with a :kbd:`Shift-RMB` click, and :kbd:`A` (de)selects all strokes...